 Patient Cost Transparency Implementation Guide, published by HL7 International / Financial Management.
-This guide is not an authorized publication; it is the continuous build for version 2.0.0-ballot built by the FHIR (HL7® FHIR® Standard) CI Build.
+This guide is not an authorized publication; it is the continuous build for version 2.0.0-draft built by the FHIR (HL7® FHIR® Standard) CI Build.
 This version is based on the current content of https://github.com/HL7/davinci-pct/ and changes regularly.
 See the Directory of published versions

 Page standards status: Trial-use |